-- 3.10 The methods adopted by the company: - (a) to implement, monitor and review H&S practices in the mine; - (b) to test the understanding, preparedness and ability of persons engaged at the mine to implement H&S systems and plans; and - (c) to amend such practices, systems and plans as required. - 3.11 The training, qualifications, experience and performance of the managers and certificated employees appointed by the company pursuant to the Health and Safety in Employment (Mining Administration) Regulations 1996. - 3.12 The methods adopted by the company: - (a) to ensure the reporting and recording of H&S events and concerns; and - (b) to take action in relation to and record the response to such events and concerns. - 3.13 The level of compliance achieved by the company, employees, contractors and others in relation to H&S requirements and recognised practices. - 3.14 The company's record in relation to responding to any notice or direction received from a regulatory agency.
+- 3.10 The methods adopted by the Company: - a. to implement, monitor and review H&S practices in the mine, - b. to test the understanding, preparedness and ability of persons engaged at the mine to implement health and safety systems and plans, and - c. to amend such practices, systems and plans as required. - 3.11 The training, qualifications, experience and performance of the managers and certificated employees appointed by the Company pursuant to the Health and Safety in Employment (Mining Administration) Regulations 1996. - 3.12 The methods adopted by the Company: - to ensure the reporting and recording of H&S events and concerns, and - b. to take action in relation to and record the response to such events and concerns. - 3.13 The level of compliance achieved by the Company, employees, contractors and others in relation to H&S requirements and recognised practices. - 3.14 The Company's record in relation to responding to any notice or direction received from a regulatory agency.

-Employees/contractors
+Employees / Contractors

-- 3.15 The methods adopted by the company to ensure that employees and contractors: - (a) were involved in the design, operation and review of the H&S systems and plans; - (b) were provided with training in relation to H&S in the mine; - (c) were competent in meeting H&S requirements; and - (d) communicated H&S events or concerns to an appropriate officer. - 3.16 The steps taken by the company to: - (a) engender an appropriate organisational culture in relation to the reporting of H&S events and concerns; and - (b) respond to such reports. - 3.17 The experiences in relation to H&S of persons who worked or were engaged at the mine.
+- 3.15 The methods adopted by the Company to ensure that employees and contractors: - a. were involved in the design, operation and review of the H&S systems and plans, - b. were provided with training in relation to H&S in the mine, - c. were competent in meeting H&S requirements, and - d. communicated H&S events or concerns to an appropriate officer. - 3.16 The steps taken by the Company to: - a. engender an appropriate organisational culture in relation to the reporting of H&S events and concerns, and - b. respond to such reports. - 3.17 The experiences in relation to H&S of persons who worked or were engaged at the mine.